zentala/game_player_nick_finder/README.md

 # Game Player Nick Finder [![stability-wip](https://img.shields.io/badge/stability-wip-lightgrey.svg)](https://github.com/mkenney/software-guides/blob/master/STABILITY-BADGES.md#work-in-progress)

 ## Overview
-Player Finder is a web application written in Django, allowing users to search for their old online gaming friends based on their nicknames.
+Game Player Nick Finder is a web application written in Django, allowing users to search for their old online gaming friends based on their nicknames.
 Users can also register on the platform to be found by other players.
 Additionally, users can add their gaming characters from various games, define descriptions, and specify the date range when they played under a particular nickname.
 The application also features a messaging system and email notifications.

-## Installation and Running the Application
+## Installation and Running the Application Locally
 Before you proceed, ensure that your system has the following installed:
 * Python (version 3.6 or newer)
-* pip (Python package management tool)
+* pip (Python package management tool) [sudo apt install python3-pip]
+* evnv (virtual Python environment) [sudo apt install python3-venv]

 ### Step 1: Clone the Repository
 Clone the repository to your local computer using the following git command: